Documentation

 • The client serializes 0 to JSON.

-• The client sends a RESTful request to the server.
+• The client sends a request to the server.
 The request contains information on which method to call, and its JSON-serialized arguments (0)}

 • The client blocks the browser.